Supports theCrag

 (2) Flash - I know something about the climb, usually because I just watched my partner onsight it.
 Usually the gear is on, as my partner typically doesn't remove the gear until we are finished climbing the route.

 (3) Redpoint - If I didn't onsight or flash, then red point is a clean climb of the route, whether or not the gear is on.
 The rope might be pre-clipped into the first quickdraw for safety reasons.
-I don't distinguish between red point and "pink point".
+For sport routes, I don't distinguish between red point and "pink point".

 (4) Hangdog - if I climbed to the top of the route, but rested on the rope (either by falling or calling a take).
 The only other aid I would use and call it a hangdog is pulling myself up the rope a bit after a hang.
 This means I will have always placed all quickdraws from a clipping stance, and I would have attained the clipping stance by climbing unaided from the last clipped bolt or earlier.
 If I have to use other aid (like holding a dogbone, or standing in a sling) then I do not count it as a hangdog.